venunelaturi/Customer-Data-analysis-Dashboard/README.md

 # Insights
 ### Top Shopping Mall Revenue:
 	 Mall of Istanbul leads with 109M revenue, followed closely by Kanyon (108M).These two malls significantly outperform others.
-	 Sales by Category:
+	 <-Sales by Category:
 	 Clothing is the top-selling category (244M), much higher than Shoes (143M) and Technology (124M).Cosmetics and Toys have minimal sales.
 ### Customer Age Groups:
 	Adults (26-40) and Middle Age (41-55) groups have the highest customer counts (29K each),while Young (18-25) is the lowest (15K).
-	Gender Distribution:
+    <-Gender Distribution:
 	Females make up 60% of customers (59.5K), males 40% (40K).
 ### Payment Methods:
 	Credit Card is the most used payment method (45%), followed by Debit Card (35%) and Cash (20%).
-	Revenue by Age and Gender:
+	<-Revenue by Age and Gender:
-	Females in the Adult (26-40) group contribute the highest revenue (26M),followed by Middle Age females (25M).Males contribute less across all age groups.
+	Females in the Adult (26-40) group contribute the highest revenue (26M),followed by Middle Age females (25M) and Males contribute less across all age groups.
 ### Revenue Trends:
 	Revenue is stable,with peaks around July 2021 and July 2022 (22M+ per month).
 ### Total Metrics: